Deductive Reasoning Definition and Examples

 Understand its value in the workplace

 Deductive reasoning represents an important form of logical reasoning that is widely applied in many different industries and valued by employers.
 By highlighting your deductive reasoning throughout your job search, you can show employers you know how to use logic to benefit the organization.

 What is Deductive Reasoning?

-Employees who accept established premises and formulate approaches to their work based on those premises (or standards) are using their deductive reasoning skills.
-Overall, they are guided by the philosophy, policies, and procedures embraced by their organization.
-In their day-to-day activity, they are guided by their knowledge of the job, company, and industry (including the most recent industry trends) as they make decisions and solve problems.
+Employees who accept established premises and formulate approaches to their work based on those premises are using their deductive reasoning skills.
+Overall, they are guided by the philosophy, policies, and procedures embraced by their employers.
+They hold any standards of the department or organization to be true.